Codes Dictionary

 cwlan (+) land underlying dwellings

-cwbus (+) national business and other non-financial assets
+cwbus (+) corporate business and other non-financial assets

 cwagr (+) agricultural land